 But not all choices in the tale are Queenie’s.
 She is separated from her beloved Nan, who is crushed to death, one of 173, in the infamous Bethnal Green Tube disaster.

-The pace is fast, the writing sprinkled with humour and heartful moments of sensually poetic imagery.
+The pace is fast, the writing sprinkled with humour and heartfelt moments of sensually poetic imagery.
 Queenie, despite questionable morals, is charismatic and totally believable.
 The vivacity of her voice hooks the reader from the first.

-In an interview, Dawson explains how she sees apparently inconsequential minutiae of daily life as being the plot, rather than simply enhancing it.
+In an interview, Jill Dawson explains how she sees apparently inconsequential minutiae of daily life as being the plot, rather than simply enhancing it.
 A quirk of Bobby’s, disclosed finally to be a pivotal detail in the resolution of the action, illustrates this view.

 Eventually, Queenie appears to vanquish heredity by dint of her ‘own talent,’ her ‘naughtiness,’ thereby providing the ‘cookies-and-milk life’ tasted briefly in her own childhood for her daughter Maria.